Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Experimental results: towards effective fall-prevention systems

-As explained in Section \ref{decomposition}, the decomposition phase gives the set $\textbf{S}_{o_{new}}$ = $\{\{$\emph{(dementia, no), (parkinson,no), (muscleImpairment, no), (visionPb, no), (difficultyBalance, no)}$\}$, $\{$ \emph{(fearFalling, no)}$\}$, $\{$\emph{(walkingStick, no)}$\}\}$.
+As explained in Sect.~\ref{decomposition}, the decomposition phase gives the set $\textbf{S}_{o_{new}}$ = $\{\{$\emph{(dementia, no), (parkinson,no), (muscleImpairment, no), (visionPb, no), (difficultyBalance, no)}$\}$, $\{$ \emph{(fearFalling, no)}$\}$, $\{$\emph{(walkingStick, no)}$\}\}$.
 To find out which observations in $\textbf{S}_{o_{new}}$ are part of the \emph{AND-Set} and the \emph{OR-Set}, we calculate the probability of $O_{new}$ given $X_i$ for each variable $X_i \in \textbf{S}_{o_{new}}$ dependent on $O_{new}$.
 In our example, we notice that the two observations $(fearFalling, no)$ and $(walkingStick, no)$ are individually $\epsilon$-Contradictory to \emph{difficultyWalking, yes)} since their associated probabilities are less than $\epsilon$.
 Each observations in the first element of $\textbf{S}_{o_{new}}$ is individually $\epsilon$-non-contradictory, but the whole subset $\{$\emph{(dementia,no), (parkinson,no), (muscleImpairment, no), (visionPb, no), (difficultyBalance, no)}$\}$ is $\epsilon$-Contradictory to $o_{new}$.
-As explained in Section \ref{decomposition}, we proceed by elimination.
+As explained in Sect.~\ref{decomposition}, we proceed by elimination.
 This process leads to ignore the observation \emph{(difficultyBalance, no)} since the withdrawal of this observation does not restore the consistency of the subset with $o_{new}$.
-At the end of treatment and as shown in column 7 of Figure \ref{fig12:results}, the OIDA returns the AND-OR tree of possible obsolete information for scenario 1.
-This tree is given by the following logical formula: $(A$ or $B$ or $C$ or $D)$ and $(E)$ and $(F)$.
+At the end of treatment and as shown in column 7 of Fig.~\ref{fig12:results}, the OIDA returns the explanation AND-OR tree of possible obsolete information for scenario 1.
+For the sake of convenience, the tree is given by the following logical formula: $(A$ or $B$ or $C$ or $D)$ and $(E)$ and $(F)$.
 It means that to integrate the new observation, we must remove the two observations on $E$ and $F$, and remove either $A$ or $B$ or $C$ or $D$, depending on the user's choice.
 The average execution time of a scenario is about $10$ms.

-For the $108$ scenarios classified by our OIDA as contradictory, the resulting AND-OR trees are ideally in line with those given by experts.
-The credibility and accuracy of the resulting trees are theoretically justified by the propositions and properties given in Section \ref{section5}.